BioJulia/BioMarkovChains.jl/README.md

 ## Creating transition models out of DNA sequences

-An important step bedford developing several of the gene finding algorithms, consist of having a Markov chain representation of the DNA.
-To do so, we implement a the `transition_model` method that will capture the initials and transition probabilities of a DNA sequence (`LongSequence`) and will create a dedicated object storing relevant information of a DNA Markov chain.
+An important step before developing several gene finding algorithms consist of having a Markov chain representation of the DNA.
+To do so, we implemented the `transition_model` method that will capture the initials and transition probabilities of a DNA sequence (`LongSequence`) and will create a dedicated object storing relevant information of a DNA Markov chain.
 Here an example:

 Let find one ORF in a random `LongDNA` :